TrueBlocks/trueblocks-core/src/libs/README.md

 ## Libs

-QBlocks is primarily a software library that gives quick access to better articulated data pulled from an Ethereum node.
+TrueBlocks is primarily a software library that gives quick access to better articulated data pulled from an Ethereum node.
 There are two fundamental libraries and three support libraries that build upon these fundamentals to provide all the capabilities one needs to build amazing applications using the Ethereum data.

 #### Fundamentals